The Dry, Mount Wellington Mine

-As the property is used for commercial purposes, the installation was eligible for the Non-Domestic Renewable Heat Incentive (RHI), entitling Richard to 20 years’ worth of quarterly payments from the Government.
+As the property is used for commercial purposes, the installation was eligible for the Non-Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), entitling Richard to 20 years’ worth of quarterly payments from the Government.

 As a result of the installation, 100% of the property’s energy needs are now supplied by renewable technology.
 All three separate offices are currently connected to the ground source heat pump.

 A ground source heat pump was the only viable choice for The Dry, because we have a lot of renewable and sustainable energy businesses on site and they expect the lowest possible carbon emission from their heating systems.

 Plus we had Kensa on site who were able to supply us with a ground source heat pump manufactured right here at Mount Wellington Mine.
 Along with the solar PV we already have, the ground source heat pump is delivering cheaper and sustainable heating for our tenants, which is a great USP for our renewable energy park.

 Ground Source Review The Dry, Mount Wellington Mine ǀ Single Phase Twin Heat Pump